A robust graph-based approach to observational equivalence: Stable hypernets

-In the base case, where $n = 1$, because the token is not an incoming edge of a contraction edge, the token target is a source of an instance edge, or an operation edge labelled with $\phi \in \Opr_\mathsf{t}$ that takes no eager argument.
-In either situation, the outgoing edge of the token gives the only possible accessible path from the token target.
+In the base case, where $n = 1$, because the focus is not an incoming edge of a contraction edge, the focus target is a source of an instance edge, or an operation edge labelled with $\phi \in \Opr_\mathsf{t}$ that takes no eager argument.
+In either situation, the outgoing edge of the focus gives the only possible accessible path from the focus target.
 The path is stable when $\mathsf{t} = \mathord{\checkmark}$, and active when $\mathsf{t} = \mathord{\lightning}$.

-In the inductive case, where $n > 1$, the token target is a source of an operation edge $e_\phi$ labelled with an operation $\phi \in \Opr_\mathsf{t}$ that takes at least one eager argument.
+In the inductive case, where $n > 1$, the focus target is a source of an operation edge $e_\phi$ labelled with an operation $\phi \in \Opr_\mathsf{t}$ that takes at least one eager argument.